1. ProTop Knowledge Base

 foreachdb.sh[bat]

-As found in [PROTOPDIR]/etc/schedule.cfg, foreachdb.sh will execute the given command against listed databases in etc/dblist.cfg AND which have the “monitor” flag set to “yes” AND which belong to the current server.
-It does not work with every ProTop script or batch file, i.e. hc.[sh|bat], so test and check the logs.
+As found in [PROTOPDIR]/etc/schedule.cfg, foreachdb.sh (example above) will execute the given command against databases listed in etc/dblist.cfg AND has the “monitor” flag set to “yes” AND and belongs to the current server.

 On Windows

-See this article on using the Scheduler to Keep your ProTop Installation Up to date.
+Please review this article on using the Scheduler to Keep your ProTop Installation Up to date.